 [See other entries: "Raunchy Teen-Sex Comedies of the 1980s."]

 Body Double (1984)

 The film's twists were that Holly Body (Melanie Griffith), a porn queen 'body double', had been hired to impersonate Gloria by wearing a dark-haired wig and dancing in the apartment.
-Soon afterwards came the infamous set-up murder (a very grisly scene) by Gloria's husband Alexander Revelle (Gregg Henry), using an erect power drill, and disguised as a disfigured Native American.
+Soon afterwards came the infamous set-up murder (a very grisly scene) by Gloria's abusive (and separated) husband Alexander Revelle (Gregg Henry), using an erect power drill, and disguised as a disfigured Native American.

 That night as he rested on his revolving bed and drank Jack Daniels straight from the bottle, Jake watched late-night adult cable TV, listening to an interview with a porn star named Linda Shaw (Herself) of Linda Shaw Enterprises (known for such X-rated flicks as "The Mating Game," "One Night at a Time" and "Bold Obsession").
 He also watched a short promotional clip of bleached-blonde adult film porn queen Holly Body in an X-rated porn shoot titled Holly Does Hollywood ("The Gone With the Wind of Adult Films" according to Eros Magazine; Erotic X Film Guide called it "A Hedonist's Heaven").
 Her familiar-looking, self-pleasuring dance in the porno film caused Jake to wonder whether Holly might provide a link to Gloria's murder.
 He immediately rented the video from the "Adult Section" of a local 24 hour video rental store, and watched Holly's full-length performance.